kofiDebrah447/QSIDE_SToPA_Improvement/README.md

 4. Abhinav Nuthalapati
 5. Jazel VanLandschoot

 Project Description: This is a group project, which is part of the Michigan State University CMSE 495 Capstone Class, that focuses on the improvement of the QSIDE SToPA (Small Town Policing Acountability) Application.
+This application provides a platform for any person to upoload policing data from a town, and the application will run analysis on the data to show further insights that you might not be able to see in the raw data.

 Project Plan Video Link: https://www.youtube.com/watch?v=Cs6HQqn5nto